-Roselyn Miller, as New America CA’s senior policy analyst, researches and reports on the intersection of social policy, economic equity, and families.
-She pairs human-centered research and policy analysis with storytelling to ensure those most impacted by inequity have access to the information most relevant to their lives.
-She also helps connect worker and resident voice to larger policy and structural change.
+Roselyn Miller, as New America CA’s senior policy analyst, researched and reported on the intersection of social policy, economic equity, and families.
+She paired human-centered research and policy analysis with storytelling to ensure those most impacted by inequity have access to the information most relevant to their lives.
+She also helped connect worker and resident voice to larger policy and structural change.

 Miller has also been a member of the Better Life Lab team, where she tracked policies that help families and individuals live balanced and healthy lives—paid family leave, high-quality and affordable care, workforce training, and best practices for the evolving workplace.

 Prior to joining New America, she coordinated community-based programs with local government in California.
 She partnered with the Spanish-speaking immigrant community to convene residents and public officials on initiatives related to community engagement, education, and health and wellness.
 She holds a BA in anthropology from Stanford University, where she studied cultural ethnography and human-centered design research methods, focusing research on how private and public funding structures impact the cultural and economic security of historically marginalized communities.